I like to think I’m quite a positive person, but it only takes turning on the news for five minutes for that positivity

 I know kind, thoughtful and hardworking people struggling to make ends meet.
 I know people being targeted and discriminated against because of their religion.

-Meanwhile a man like Donald Trump has the most powerful job in the world.
+Meanwhile a man with undoubtedly questionable morals like Donald Trump has the most powerful job in the world.

 I don’t understand it.
 How can I make my children understand it.

 These are certainly dark times we’re living in.
 The fear of turning on the news to see what new horror has developed.